 10.30am: We head off up over the North York Moors for some photo stops, passing the 16th century Lion Inn on Blakey Ridge (the highest point on the Moors) and Ralph’s Cross, then through the quaint and picturesque Yorkshire villages that lead down into Whitby.
 As you arrive in Whitby, you will hear stories about the seaside town’s history and your guide will tell you about the main places of interest that you may want to visit.

 11.45am: The tour stops for two and a half hours free time in Whitby, with options to visit Whitby’s newest attraction, The Endeavour Experience (one of only two full size replicas of the HM Bark Endeavour in existence), the Captain Cook Museum, take the Bark Endeavour scale replica boat trip around the harbour, view Whitby Abbey (inspiration for the Dracula Books) or just explore the shops and market of the seaside town and experience Fish & Chips from the famous Magpie Café – the choice is yours!
+There are alternative drop-offs in Whitby – at the Harbour or at Whitby Abbey, if you prefer to start your visit there to see the Abbey but avoid having to climb the 199 steps to get there!

 2.15pm: We leave Whitby with the passengers not taking the train option for the equally scenic road journey to Goathland.